astronomy-commons/lsdb/docs/getting-started.rst

 .. important::

     We've specified 5 columns to load here.
 It's important for performance to select only the columns you need for your workflow.
-Without specifying any columns, all possible columns will be loaded when the workflow is executed, making everything much slower and using much more memory.
+Without specifying any columns, all available columns will be loaded when the workflow is executed, making everything much slower and using much more memory.

-Where to get Catalogs
+Where To Get Catalogs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-LSDB can load any catalogs in the HATS format, locally or from remote sources.
+LSDB can open any catalogs in the HATS format, locally or from remote sources.
 There are a number of
 catalogs available publicly to use from the cloud.
-You can see them with their URLs to load in LSDB at our
+You can see them with their URLs to open in LSDB at our
 website `data.lsdb.io <https://data.lsdb.io>`_